For agencies in the digital era, pricing software development projects is one of the most complex parts of the job.

 It’s important to remember that estimates are (or should be) conservative.
 Smart agencies will hedge their bets and try to set realistic expectations.

-Obviously both of those options will require a lot more management.
-Like most things in life, you get what you pay for, so prioritizing price above everything else could have an effect on the speed and quality of work you receive.
+Both of those options will require a lot more management.
+Like most things in life, you get what you pay for, so prioritizing price above everything else could affect the speed and quality of work you receive.
 But that’s something you’ll have to assess for yourself.